 - You may rearrange the tables and chairs and foam cushions as best fits your class, but before the students leave please ask them to help you return the room to the same configuration as you found it.
 Make sure all sticky surfaces are clean, if there were drinks or food.

 - The Epson PowerLite 1775W data projector currently provided in the Harlow Room accepts VGA, RCA and HDMI video inputs.
 A provided HDMI cable can be used to connect to the data projector from either (1) your laptop; (2) the AppleTV; or (3) the Document Camera (see below for descriptions of the AppleTV and the Document Camera).
 Just connect the HDMI cable to whichever video source you wish to project.
 Or, if your laptop does not have an HDMI out, you may use the provided VGA cable.
 If your laptop does not have either HDMI or VGA, then be sure to bring your own dongle to convert to either HDMI or VGA out.
 The projector does not have a DVI input.

 - The data projector is equipped with an AppleTV.
 Connect the AppleTV to the data projector with an HDMI cable (provided).
 Then the data projector will project video mirrored to the AppleTV from your MacBook Pro or iPad.
-That is, you may project wirelessly, from anywhere in the room, from an iPad 2 or later, an iPhone 4s or later, or a Mac with Mountain Lion.
+That is, you may project wirelessly, from anywhere in the room, from an iPad 2 or later, an iPhone 4s or later, or a Mac with Mountain Lion or later.
 The wireless projection has several advantages, including: